The Family Circus: Daily strip

 The daily strip consists of a single captioned panel with a round border.
 The panel is occasionally split in two halves.
 One unusual practice in the series is the occasional use of both speech balloons within the picture and captions outside the circle.
 The daily strip does not generally follow a weekly story arc, with the exception of family vacations.

 Sunday strip

-The format of the Sunday strip varies considerably from week to week, though there are several well-known recurring themes.
+The format of the Sunday strip varies considerably from week to week, although there are several well-known recurring themes.
 One recurring theme is a single picture surrounded by multiple speech balloons, representing the children's response to a given scenario, although the speaker of any given speech balloon is never explicitly shown (this format began on May 30, 1965).

 Other media

 Book collections

 There are 89 compilations of Family Circus cartoons.
 For a full list of book titles, see Family Circus collections.

 Television

 The Family Circus characters appeared in animated form in three television holiday specials, all broadcast on NBC: